ai lesson planning

 • Fix: Update annually.
 Replace 2-3 artifacts each year.

-Real Portfolio Example: High School Biology Teacher
+Sample Portfolio Section: High School Biology

 Theme: Lab Inquiry & Scientific Thinking